wormholecowboy/programming-notes/git.md

 # CONFLICTS

-## 1. pull down and merge both commits into a new commit
-## 2. Or rebase: take out local commit temp, then add it back in after remote.
+# merge branch into the one you're in

-git pull --rebase
+git merge <name>
+git merge --no-ff    // create a merge commit even if using ff

-git rebase -abort #if you fuck something up git rebase -skip #to skip the other commit
+git rebase -abort  // if you fuck something up git rebase -skip   // to skip the other commit

 ## Override the remote repo with local
-## push your other branch to the end of the main branch (newest commits)
+### push your other branch to the end of the main branch (newest commits)
 git rebase main
-## from your feature branch. this changes what commit it's anchored off of, but it's still seen as separate commits from main
+### from your feature branch. this changes what commit it's anchored off of, but it's still seen as separate commits from main
-## then switch to main and rebase again to merge the commits into main
+### then switch to main and rebase again to merge the commits into main
 git rebase <featurebranch>
 #then
 git push

-# move a branch's base to a newer master commit (if you got left behind)
-# never rebase commits that have been pushed to a remote!!
-git rebase master # must be inside branch you want to rebase

 ## interactive rebase
 git rebase -i main